You probably googled this question as you have a tub of Vaseline that has been sitting in your medicine cabinet for years.

 Check your Vaseline expiration date here

-Just put in the batch code that should be on the jar and it will tell you when the date of manufacture is for your particular jar.
+Just put in the batch code that should be on the jar that you purchased, go to the website and it will tell you when the date of manufacture is for your particular jar (pretty neat)

 How to store Vaseline?